Paddy Considine: Dog Altogether and Tyrannosaur

-In 2007, Paddy Considine wrote and directed the short film Dog Altogether, starring Peter Mullan, partially based on Considine's father.
-Dog Altogether won the 2007 BAFTA award for Best Short Film, as well as a Silver Lion for Best Short Film at the 2007 Venice Film Festival, a Best British Short at the 2007 British Independent Film Awards (BIFA), and the Seattle International Film Festival Short Film Jury Award (Narrative Special Jury Prize), as well as a World Cinema Directing Award for his feature directorial debut Tyrannosaur at the 2011 Sundance Film Festival.
+In 2007, Considine wrote and directed his first short film Dog Altogether, starring Peter Mullan, partially based on Considine's father.
+Dog Altogether won the 2007 BAFTA award for Best Short Film, as well as a Silver Lion for Best Short Film at the 2007 Venice Film Festival, a Best British Short at the 2007 British Independent Film Awards (BIFA), and the Seattle International Film Festival Short Film Jury Award (Narrative Special Jury Prize).
+He later developed the short into his first feature length directorial debut Tyrannosaur with Olivia Colman and Peter Mullan resuming the story of the characters first presented in Dog Altogether.
+Mark Kermode of BBC Radio 5 Live hailed the film as one of the 11 Best Films of 2011.
+Kermode went on to award Olivia Colman Best Actress in his own Annual Kermode Awards.
+She tied with Tilda Swinton for We Need to Talk About Kevin.